 This starts with employer branding, continues with active sourcing and ends with job adverts: However, a strong employer brand should not only help to attract top talent.
 It should also be about always being "top of mind" for potential applicants.

-Employer branding is effective at every point of contact between the company and the candidates - from before the candidate personafrom the application to the employment and career of an individual employee in the company.
+Employer branding is effective at every point of contact between the company and the candidates - from before the from the application to the employment and career of an individual employee in the company.
 It is crucial that the values, culture and personality conveyed by the employer brand are not the wishful thinking of a CEO, but reflect the characteristics that are really part of the developers' daily work.

 Authenticity